BS in Science, Technology, and Society

 - The use of technology in promoting religious faith

-B.S in STS Dual Major
+B.S. in STS Dual Major

-About half the STS majors pursue the STS degree as its own major, usually with a minor in a technical field, and half STS majors pursue a dual degree.
+About half the STS majors pursue the STS degree as its own major, usually with a minor in a technical field, and half STS majors pursue a dual major.
 In other words, they major in STS and another field.
 Rensselaer's innovative curriculum will let you graduate with two majors in just four years.
 As an STS major, you can build your own specially tailored major that matches your interests in fields such as: